HaoxiangYou/Handwritten-Recognition-System/README.md

 # To use the system
 You may need to go to the utils fold and call handwritten_data_utils.py to generate the dataset locally.
 Before that you may add the repo path to your PYTHONPATH.
 Also make sure, git lfs is installed to download the files for this project

+# Contribution

+Haoxiang You:
+1. Write up start point codes and basic utils.
+2. Implement for HMM and associate algorithms.
+3. Analyze for result and improve the performance.

+Jia Shen:
+1. Design and implement the observer.
+2. Write up useful utils for analysis.
+3. Analyze for result and improve the performance.

 # Demo
 ![til](demo.gif)